linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 The combination of its short maturity and low credit risk make commercial paper an ideal investment vehicle for short-term funds.
 Most investors in commercial paper are institutional investors.
 Money market mutual funds are the largest single investor of commercial paper.
 Pension funds, commercial bank trust departments, state and local governments, and nonfinancial corporations seeking short-term investments comprise most of the balance.

 The market for commercial paper is a wholesale market and transactions are typically sizeable.
-The minimum round-lot transaction is  $100,000.
-Some issuers will sell commercial paper in denominations of$ 25,000.
+The minimum round-lot transaction is  \$100,000.
+Some issuers will sell commercial paper in denominations of\$ 25,000.

 Although commercial paper is the largest sector of the money market, there is relatively little trading in the secondary market, the reason being that most investors in commercial paper follow a "buy and hold" strategy.
 This is to be expected because investors purchase commercial paper that matches their specific maturity requirements.
 Any secondary market trading is usually concentrated among institutional investors in a few large, highly rated issues.
 If investors wish to sell their commercial paper, they can usually sell it back to the original seller—either the dealer or the issuer.